pivorodrigues/devopstips/acsa.md

 - On an EBS-Backed instance, the **default action is for the root EBS volume to be deleted** when the instance is terminated.

-- EBS **Root** Volumes of your DEFAULT AMI´s cannot be encrypted.
+- EBS **Root** Volumes of your DEFAULT AMI´s **CAN** be encrypted.
 You can also use a third party tool (such as bit locker, etc) to encrypt the root volume, or this can be done when creating AMI´s (lab to follow) in the AWS console or using the API.

 - Additional volumes can be encrypted.